 What Types of PLA Credit are Available?

-- McNeese State University’s Advance Placement Program
+- McNeese State University’s Advanced Placement Program

 - McNeese State University Credit Examinations

-- College Board Advanced Placement Program
+- College Board Advanced Placement Program (AP)

-- College Level Exam (CLEP)
+- College Board College Level Examination Program (CLEP)

 - DANTES Subject Standardized Test (DSST)